-Development and implementation of the cohort-specific standardised perioperative pathways will follow a six-step process nested within four implementation stages using the Exploration, Preparation, Implementation, and Sustainment (EPIS) framework (23).
-The EPIS Framework guides projects through key stages of the implementation process and highlights important factors influencing implementation success within the broader "outer context" (system) and the proximal "inner context" (organisation) across each EPIS stage.
-The proposed implementation strategies are summarised in Table 1.
+Development and implementation of the cohort-specific standardised perioperative pathways will follow a sixstep process nested within four implementation stages using the Exploration, Preparation, Implementation and Sustainment (EPIS) framework.27 The EPIS Framework guides projects through key stages of the implementation process and highlights important factors influencing implementation success within the broader 'outer context' (system) and the proximal 'inner context' (organisation) across each EPIS stage.
+The proposed implementation strategies are summarised in table 1.
 The general implementation strategies will be tailored to each new patient cohort utilising a consensus-building approach.
 Our implementation science approach will examine this consensus-building process to support successful implementation of the pathways.

-Stage 1: Exploration
+Stage 1: exploration

 The exploration stage will aim to understand the existing and emerging needs of both clinicians and patients, and to identify the optimal modifications and supports required for the implementation strategy to address those needs.
-This could include modifications to existing information technology (IT) processes or the introduction of organisational support and educational resources for staff members to implement the pathways.
+This could include modifications to existing information technology processes or the introduction of organisational support and educational resources for staff members to implement the pathways.
 To achieve this objective, a care pathway implementation support team will be established comprising members of the research team and key hospital stakeholders.
-Stakeholders will include a coalition of both clinical partners, such as clinical education coordinators, and non-clinical partners, such as hospital administrators, to ensure a wide breadth of expertise are included.
-The primary goal for the team will be to act as a vehicle for organisational leadership that builds capacity in clinical improvement and implementation science methodology.
+Stakeholders will include a coalition of both clinical partners, such as clinical education coordinators, and non-clinical partners, such as hospital administrators, to ensure that a wide breadth of expertise are included.
+The primary goal for the team will be to act as a vehicle for organisational leadership that builds capacity in clinical improvement leadership that builds capacity in clinical improvement and implementation science methodology.
 Individual roles within the team will be clarified across the project to reduce the risk of any duplicative efforts and improve the visibility of activities across different patient cohorts where pathways will be implemented.
-The team will meet monthly for the duration of the study to discuss goals and action items relating to the project to facilitate implementation of the perioperative pathways.
-For example, an important aim for the support team will be to reduce the timeburden for clinicians during pathway implementation and to establish actions that will minimise potential time pressures.
+The team will meet 5 monthly for the duration of the study to discuss goals and action items relating to the project to facilitate implementation of the perioperative pathways.
+For example, an important aim for the support team will be to reduce